jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 These two providers are end-to-end encrypted and have (in my view) a lock-in problem: it's not easy to get your data in or out.
 They both have a means for importing and exporting, but it's a far cry from using an IMAP copy between mailboxes.
 The main reason I don't want to use them.

 For a long time neither of them had the option to share calendar links to 3rd parties outside of their ecosystem, which also negated them for me.
+This seems to be possible now.

+Additionaly, Proton has no support for dark mail content, and while Tuta does have that, it's half baked.

 My [threat model](https://en.wikipedia.org/wiki/Threat_model) also does not require end-to-end encryption.